nicholaspapapanou/look_that_way_game/README.md

 # ECE5275 Final Project: Look That Way!
-Game
 ## Nathan Rakhlin (npr29) and Nicholas Papapanou (ngp37)

 Copy the look_that_way_game folder into your /home/pi directory.